PixarAnimationStudios/xolo/doc/API/titles.md

 ## DELETE /titles/{title}

 #### Purpose
-Delete a title object and all it's versions
+Delete a title object and all its versions

 #### Path Parameters
 `title` - the desired title